 For the vast majority of users, the impact will be negligible.
 Least user privilege is designed to allow users to perform common computer functions uninhibited.
 However, users will have limited ability to install software or modify important system settings.
 While at first glance this sounds restrictive, keep in mind the majority of routine computer operations do not require elevation.

 How can software be installed or upgraded on my computer ?

 There are several ways this can be accomplished:

-- If the software is listed as available in the LANDesk Desktop Manager application, you will be able to install it yourself without need for CTS assistance.
+- If the software is listed as available in the LANDesk Desktop Manager application, you will be able to install it yourself without need for elevation.

-- If you believe your specific circumstances warrant either temporary or permanent elevation of your user privileges, you can submit a request for elevated rights.
+- If you believe your specific circumstances warrant a permanent elevation of your user privileges, you can submit a request for elevated rights.

 We are also utilizing other tools to allow users to update commonly-used software and manage certain system items without need for elevated privileges.